chandu224/fabzero/millingmachine.md

 - Draw thick copper routing between the components
 - Add Graphics line Edge.cuts
 - Select Plot and save in SVG format.
 While saving
-- Select F.Cu and Edge.cuts in include layers
+- Select F.cucuts and Edge.cuts in include layers
 - Select Mirrored plot and Negative plot
 - Open both two files i.e. Trace and Cut in Inkscape software for convert SVG files to PNG file
 - Open fabmodules.org to convert from PNG to RML format to print the PCB in SRM20.